The Vinten story

 100 years on from its foundation, the company is still founded on William Vinten’s guiding principles of highly innovative design and extreme precision in manufacturing.
 Through a dedication to meeting the expectations of its customers, with products which meet their real requirements and excellent service and support, Vinten remains the world leader in broadcast camera supports.

 Launch of flowtech 75 & 100.
-Sachtler and Vinten, both Vitec Group brands and global industry leaders in camera supports for over 100 years, introduced the flowtech 75 & 100 making it the ideal tripod for heavy-duty electronic newsgathering (ENG), electronic field production (EFP), and a wide range of wildlife, commercial, and documentary productions.
+Sachtler and Vinten, both Videndum brands and global industry leaders in camera supports for over 100 years, introduced the flowtech 75 & 100 making it the ideal tripod for heavy-duty electronic newsgathering (ENG), electronic field production (EFP), and a wide range of wildlife, commercial, and documentary productions.